myue2020/swarming-synching/README.md

 ### Dependencies
 Odeint C++ Library

 Odeint is a modern C++ library for numerically solving Ordinary Differential Equations.
-We use built in functions in Odeint to handle to integration off all time steps.
+We use built-in functions in Odeint to handle the integration off all time steps.

 ### Implementation
 #### Naive Algorithm